jackiehjm/stx-docs/doc/source/node_management/kubernetes/node_interfaces/interface-settings.rst

 **MTU**
     The maximum transmission unit for the interface.

-    For a |prod-os| OpenStack application data interface attached to a data network, this must be equal to or larger than the |MTU| of the data network to which the interface is attached.
+    For a |prod-os| application data interface attached to a data network, this must be equal to or larger than the |MTU| of the data network to which the interface is attached.